5 Steps to Manage Your Emotions to Find Inner Peace

 There’s a reason a rejuvenating yoga practice always includes a lot of deep breathing.

-Large inhalations and long, slow, complete exhalations help to calm the mind and increase feelings of joy.
+Large inhalations and long, slow, complete exhalations help calm the mind and increase joy.

 Try sitting quietly in a soothing location when you’re feeling less than your best.

 Just bask in the rhythm of your breath.